 - Your service needs access to smartphone native features (e.g., GPS module or accelerometer).

 - Your goal is to create a strong connection between users and your brand.

 - Timing is essential – your users demand timely notifications on current or upcoming events.

 - You aim at saving smartphone resources (primarily, the battery).

 - You want to provide your clientele with omni-channel experience; i.e., they can reach your service from any device, any platform.
-(For example, to keep everyone relatively content, Facebook offers a desktop website, a mobile website, native mobile apps, and separate Facebook Messenger).
+(Facebook attempts to meet all its users’ needs.
+It offers a desktop website, a mobile website, native mobile apps, and a separate Facebook Messenger.)

 The basic formula all companies use to calculate mobile app development costs is simple: